olwend/CV/README.md

 fed by XML data sets.

 ## INDIRECT SKILLS OF GREAT USE IN CODING

-####Details clarification
+#### CLARIFICATION OF USER REQUIREMENTS
-TEsting introduces the real world and users to the running of code, thus exposes questions and reveals gaps.
+Testing introduces the real world and users to the running of code, thus exposes questions and reveals gaps.
 Sets the code in the wider context of environment, accessibility and device.
 Checks that the interpretation of the requirement is in line with the user use of application.
 OVer many projects and organisations the same questions arise, a good tester becomes a touchstone and develops uncanny ability to predict issues.

 #### COMMUNICATION